technicaltidbits/beautiful-jekyll/aboutme.md

 **Work**: Currently a [**technical writer**](https://www.techelevator.com/).
 Previously worked as an **adjunct English instructor** specializing in developmental writing.

 **Education**: Obtained my MA in **English Linguistics** from Eastern Michigan University and my BA in **Linguistics** from Miami University.
-My comprehensive exams were in syntax and sociolinguistics.
+My areas of interest were sociolinguistics and syntax.

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+**Technical writing interests**: DITA XML and topic-based authoring, [docs as code](https://www.writethedocs.org/guide/docs-as-code/), diagramming in documentation, inclusivity and diversity in tech comm, technical editing

+**What I'm learning right now**: Ruby and docs-as-code processes (_last updated March 20, 2020_)